-"With this collective initiative we are bringing meaningful and lasting change into the cocoa sector.
-As Ferrero, we are very proud to contribute to this initiative and it is in line with our commitments and values as a family company.
-Moving forward, Ferrero is currently planning significant investments in its cocoa supply chain and is working to strengthen its cocoa sustainability strategy."
+"With the Cocoa & Forests Initiative we are bringing meaningful and lasting change into the cocoa sector.
+As Ferrero, we are very proud to contribute to this collective initiative and it is in line with our commitments and values as a family company.
+Moving forward, Ferrero will continue working to strengthen its cocoa sustainability program with a positive and lasting impact on the cocoa value chain."